Honors Fellowship Program

-Established by Attorney General Sam Olens in March 2016, the Honors Fellowship Program aims to recruit talented, public-service-minded attorneys to work in the Law Department for a two-year fellowship.
-Working closely with senior state attorneys, Honors Fellows will quickly gain experience in legal research; discovery; motions practice; brief writing; and client interactions.
+Established by Attorney General Sam Olens in March 2016, the Honors Fellowship Program is a two-year program for entry-level attorneys who are committed to public service.
+Honors Fellow candidates are current law students seeking post-graduation employment and recent law school graduates employed in judicial clerkships or legal fellowships.
+Working closely with senior attorneys, Honors Fellows will quickly gain experience in legal research; discovery; motions practice; brief writing; and client interactions.
 Honors Fellows who work in litigation sections should also expect deposition and courtroom experience.
 Honors Fellows will also enjoy specialized training and programming.

 Law Department divisions include: (1) Regulated Industries and Professions; (2) Commercial Transactions and Litigation; (3) Criminal Justice; (4) General Litigation; (5) Government Services & Employment; (6) Special Prosecutions; (7) Medicaid Fraud Control Unit; (8) Consumer Protection; and (9) Solicitor General's Office.

-The Honors Fellowship Program is open to recent law school graduates: third-year students graduating from accredited law schools and newly admitted attorneys who are completing full-time judicial clerkships or full-time government, academic, or public-interest fellowships.
-We are particularly interested in applications from graduates from Georgia law schools and from recent law school graduates with ties to Georgia.
+The Honors Fellowship Program is open to third-year law students graduating from accredited law schools in May 2019 and recent graduates who are completing full-time judicial clerkships or full-time government, academic, or public-interest fellowships.
+The Law Department is particularly interested in applications from graduates of Georgia law schools and from eligible law school graduates with ties to Georgia.

 Applicants should possess the following qualifications: outstanding academic record; excellence in writing and research; and demonstrated interest in public service.
-Participation in law review and judicial clerkship experience strongly preferred.
+Law review membership and judicial clerkship experience are strongly preferred.

 How to Apply

-Completed applications for the 2017 Honors Fellowship Program should be postmarked on or before September 26, 2016 and must include:
+Applications for the Honors Fellowship Program must include:

 - Responses to two essay questions below (500 word maximum per response; see below)